-As stated in the Goldsboro Bike Ped Greenway Plan, the Stoney Creek Greenway was identified as a top priority for new sections in the 2012 Goldsboro Parks and Recreation Master Plan Update.
+Both the Goldsboro Bike, Pedestrian, and Greenway Plan and Parks and Recreation Master Plan identified the Stoney Creek Greenway as a top priority for new sections.
 The plan recommended next steps for five sections of the greenway which included the coordination of access easements, new pedestrian crossings, and the obtainment of new land for greenway extensions.
-Several other greenways were recommended as part of this plan and will be discussed in more detail later in the MTP.
+Several other greenways were recommended as part of this plan and will be discussed in more detail later in the Goldsboro 2045 MTP.